-Now we will define another term which is called a Brillouin zone okay.
-A Brillouin zone is we will define two terms actually a Brillouin zone and we will define something called a Bragg plane okay.
-So first we will define something called the first Brillouin zone, the Brillouin zone actually can be called as, we will find that you know whatever it is, we once we describe what the Brillouin zone is.
+Now, we will define another term which is called a Brillouin zone a brillouin zone is we will define two terms actually a brillouin zone and we will define something called a bragg plane.
+So, first we will define something called the first brillouin zone the brillouin zone actually can be can be called as we will find that you know whatever it is we once we describe, what a brillouin zone is we can we will find that it can be a there are further qualifications to it we can call it the first brillouin zone second brillouin zone third brillouin zone and so on.

-We can we, will find that it can be, there are further qualifications to it we can call it the first Brillouin zone, second Brillouin zone, third Brillouin zone and so on.
-So, we are, there is further qualification we can provide to the Brillouin zone.
-So right now, I will describe what is the first Brillouin zone only.
-After understanding what is the first Brillouin zone, we will define what is a Bragg plane and we will then use that definition to help us define second Brillouin zone, third Brillouin zone and so on okay, so that is what we will do.

-The first Brillouin zone is the Wigner Seitz cell about a lattice point in reciprocal space.
-So right now, in this definition itself we are pulling together some of the concepts we have discussed in the last class and we are currently discussing.
-So, this is a new term we have introduced Brillouin zone, we are going to look at what it means.
-And we have, we are defining the first Brillouin zone as the Wigner Seitz cell, which we just now discussed what a Wigner Seitz cell is.
+So, we are there is further qualification we can provide to the brillouin zone.
+So, right now I will describe what is the first brillouin zone only.
+After understanding what is the first brillouin zone we will define, what is a Bragg plane?
+And we will the n the use that definition to help us define second brillouin zone third brillouin zone and so on.
+So, that is what we want the brillouin zone.
+The first brillouin zone is the Wigner Seitz cell about a lattice point in reciprocal space.
+So, now in this definition itself we are pulling together some of the concepts we have discussed in the last class and we are currently discussing.

-This is going to be a Wigner Seitz cell about a lattice point, so that part Wigner Seitz cell about the lattice point is something that you are now clear about, because we just discussed it.
-So, this part of the definition you are already clear about okay.
-Wigner Seitz cell about a lattice point, any lattice I give you, understand the concept of how you can come up with a Wigner Seitz cell about that lattice point that is very straightforward process right.
+So, this a new term we have introduced brillouin zone, we are going to look at what it what it means.
+And we have we are defining the first Brillouin zone as the Wigner Seitz cell which we just now we just now discussed what a Wigner Seitz cell is.
+This is going to be a Wigner Seitz cell about a lattice point.
+So, that part a Wigner Seitz cell about a lattice point is something that you are now clear about because we just discussed it.
+So, this part of the definition your already clear about Wigner Seitz cell about a lattice point, any lattice I give you understand the concept of how you come up with a Wigner Seitz cell about that lattice point that is a very straight right process.